This program provides a contemporary and critical approach to management, planning and development in bushfire prone areas.

 Bushfire Protection at Western

 Bushfire Protection is taught by leading industry experts as well as academics in the University.
-The courses are offered via distance learning in flexible mode which cater for your needs as a student.
+The programs are offered via distance learning in flexible mode which cater for your needs as a student.

 Fees and delivery